Nhill: History

+Nhill is the namesake for Nhill crater on the planet Mars.
+The name was adopted by the International Astronomical Union in 1991.

 Climate

 Nhill has a temperate semi-arid climate bordering on an oceanic climate (Köppen: BSk), with very warm, dry summers and cool, slightly wetter winters.
 Average maxima vary from 29.7 C in January to 13.7 C in July while average minima fluctuate between 13.0 C in February and 3.4 C in July.
 Mean average annual precipitation is low 412.9 mm, and is spread between 101.8 precipitation days.
 There are 90.5 clear days and 119.7 cloudy days annually.
 Extreme temperatures have ranged from 45.9 C on 13 January 1939 to -7.2 C on 16 August 1905.

 Nhill Airport is located 1.9 km northwest of Nhill, and has available climate data since 2003.